Disciplinary Action Appeals Board for University Support Staff

 These appeal procedures are available only to University Support Staff with permanent status.
 They are not available to USS employees in probationary or temporary status or to members of the unclassified professional or academic staff or faculty.

-Questions regarding this policy should be directed to the Vice President in the Division of Human Capital Services, 785-532-6277.
+Questions regarding this policy should be directed to the Vice President for Human Capital Services, 785-532-6277.